 - 2 large bay leaves

-Next, add vinegar, sugar, salt, basil and bay leaves to a large pot.
+Next, add vinegar, water, sugar, salt, basil and bay leaves to a large pot.
 Bring to a boil.

 Last, pour into quart containers and seal.
 Be sure the peppers are covered by the brine solution.
 Refrigerate.

 Best Vinegar for Pickling Peppers

 For pickling peppers, use high grade white distilled vinegar or cider vinegar of 5 percent acidity.
 White vinegar is better to retain the color of your peppers.
 If the flavor is too acidic for your tastes, you can offset it with the addition of sugar or honey without affecting the pH.

 Note that the acidity is important for pickling safety to prevent the growth of botulinum bacteria.